nginx/unit-docs/source/howto/docker.rst

 The :samp:`CMD` instruction above replaces the default :program:`unitd` executable with its debug version.
 Use Unit's :ref:`command-line options
-<installation-src-startup>` to alter its startup behavior, for example:
+<source-startup>` to alter its startup behavior, for example:

 .. subs-code-block:: docker